Turtle-Arena/turtle-arena-archive/base_ioq3ztm/readme.txt

 The file scripts/weaponinfo.txt attempts to recreate the Quake3 and Team Arena weapons
 	using the weapon scripting for Turtle Arena.

-This was done to improve the weapon system and in case someone wanted to use quake3's weapons with TMNT Arena's weapon scripting.
+This was done to improve the weapon system and in case someone wanted to use quake3's weapons with Turtle Arena's weapon scripting.